Antarctic Travel Lesson - Spreadsheet Based

 Field parties may camp for to 100 days in the Antarctic summer months.

-Left - a modern field party is resupplied by air when deep in the field, many miles from the nearest base.
+Picture - a modern field party is resupplied by air with food and fuel when deep in the field, many miles from the nearest base.

 Manhauling speed is probably on average about 6-8 miles per day while a skidoo could do 3 times this.